 Try it at home:

 Save a little bit of your last bag and put it to the side.
-When you receive your new bag with a more recent roast on date, brew them back to back (or try this cupping method) and note the differences in taste.
+When you receive your new bag with a more recent roast on date, brew them back to back and note the differences in taste.
 Chances are one will seem to have more “life” to it - what we often term as acidity and what comes through in the cup as fruitiness, or a really rich chocolate or nutty taste.
 The older cup will seem more tame by comparison.
-Still good, but something is missing.
+Still good and you'll still get the caffeine boost, but something is missing.

-What does Kaldi’s do to help ensure you get the freshest coffee possible?
+What does Kaldi’s Coffee do to help ensure you get the freshest coffee possible?

-- All web orders are roasted to order and our cafes swap out coffees every 10 to 14 days
+- All web orders are roasted fresh and our cafes swap out coffees every 10 to 14 days

 - Semi-related: Green coffee loses its luster, too!
-We buy coffees in their current harvest season to ensure maximum freshness, and cup them routinely to make sure they are still tasting great.
+We source and buy coffees in their current harvest season to ensure maximum freshness, and cup them routinely to make sure they are still tasting great.

 5 tips for having the freshest, tastiest coffee